truenas/middleware/docs/userguide/freenas_storage.rst

 Select the disks in the encrypted pool, browse to the location of the saved encryption key, input the passphrase associated with the key, then click "OK" to decrypt the disks.

 .. note:: the encryption key is required to decrypt the pool.
-If the pool can not be decrypted, it can not be re-imported after a failed upgrade or lost configuration.
+If the pool cannot be decrypted, it cannot be re-imported after a failed upgrade or lost configuration.
 This means that it is **very important** to save a copy of the key and to remember the passphrase that was configured for the key.
 Refer to
    :ref:`Managing Encrypted Volumes` for instructions on how to manage the keys for encrypted volumes.